 The 16+ entrance process has two stages, with applicants being selected to move to the next stage based on their relative performance.

-Stage 1: Applicants are examined in the four subjects in which they wish to study at A Level.
-All candidates also are required to sit a Thinking Skills Assessment.
+Stage 1: Applicants are examined in the four subjects in which they wish to study at A Level, each test lasts 45 minutes.

 If successful at Stage 2 parents will receive a letter by the end December detailing one of the following: